Fariba-Kamani/online-bank-account-system/TESTING.md

   * Result: As expected, with the exception being during the creation of a new account for a justified reason.

 * **Instant confirmation of transactions or other actions done.**
+  * Testing Steps:
+    * Performed deposits, withdrawals, and transfers.
+    * Tested invalid transactions, such as exceeding the balance or entering incorrect inputs.
+  * Expected Outcomes:
+    * Confirmation messages appear instantly after actions.
+    * Account balances and transaction history update immediately.
+    * Error messages are clear and precise for invalid actions.
+  * Result: As expected.

 #### Testing Site Owner Goals

-* To reduce the workload by automating tasks and actions that do not require personal involvement.
+* **To reduce the workload by automating tasks and actions that do not require personal involvement.**
+  * Testing Steps:
+    * Tested the system’s ability to generate automatic transaction logs and perform operations such as deposit, withdrawal, transfer or create a new account.
+    * Verified the automation of notifications (e.g., transaction confirmations, balance updates) without manual intervention.
+  * Expected Outcomes:
+    * Routine tasks (e.g., logs, and notifications) are fully automated.
+    * No manual input required for standard system functions.
+  * Result: As expected.

-* To keep their customers more satisfied by speeding up tasks and procedures that can be performed independently and without the involvement of personnel.
+* **To keep their customers more satisfied by speeding up tasks and procedures that can be performed independently and without the involvement of personnel.**
+  * Testing Steps:
+    * Measured response times for tasks like logging in, checking balances, and performing transactions.
+    * Ensured minimal steps are required for common actions, like deposits and transfers.
+  * Expected Outcomes:
+    * All tasks are completed quickly
+    * Steps for performing bank operations are simple and minimal.
+  * Result: As expected.

-* To handle issues if the user enters unauthorized inputs or attempts to perform unauthorized transactions.
+* **To handle issues if the user enters unauthorized inputs or attempts to perform unauthorized transactions.**
+  * Testing Steps:
+    * Tested invalid data inputs (e.g., non-numeric amounts, special characters) and unauthorized actions (e.g., withdrawing more than available funds).
+    * Simulated unauthorized access attempts, like incorrect login credentials or accessing restricted data.
+  * Expected Outcomes:
+    * Invalid inputs are rejected with clear error messages
+    * Unauthorized transactions and access attempts are not allowed.
+  Result: As expected.

-* To ensure the platform is secure and reliable by protecting clients' sensitive information.
+* **To ensure the platform is secure and reliable by protecting clients' sensitive information.**
+  * Overlapping with the user's goal: Ensure sensitive information (personal ID, PIN, account details) is protected.
+This has been already tested in the user goals section.

 #### Testing Google Sheets

+Testing the integration with Google Sheets for this project involved ensuring that the Sheets API functions correctly and that data is accurately read from and written to Google Sheets.

+Connectivity with Google Sheets was verified by fetching and displaying data from the worksheets (user_details and transactions), ensuring that the system connects to the correct Google Sheets file without errors.

+User data retrieval has been validated by attempting to log in with valid credentials and checking if the correct row is retrieved from the "user_details" worksheet.
+Additionally, invalid inputs (e.g., incorrect personal ID or PIN) were simulated to verify error handling.
+The system retrieved the correct data for valid inputs, while invalid inputs returned meaningful error messages without crashing the system.

+Data writing to Google Sheets was tested by performing operations like deposits, withdrawals, and transfers to verify if The balance is updated in the correct cell in the "user_details" worksheet, and new rows are appended to the "transactions" worksheet with accurate details.
+Balance updates correctly and immediately after each transaction.
+Transactions are logged accurately with proper timestamps.

+To verify transaction history I have checked the "transactions" worksheet for accounts with and without transaction history, and tested if transaction history is displayed correctly in the system interface.
+Transaction history is retrieved and displayed accurately for relevant accounts.
+Accounts with no transaction history display appropriate messages (e.g., "No transactions found").

+Edge cases and invalid inputs have been tested by entering invalid account numbers or transaction amounts and ensured the system handles them properly with clear error messages.

+Response times for reading and writing to the Sheets under load are generally fast, except for retrieving a user's transaction history when a long list of transactions is recorded in the "transactions" worksheet.
+For accounts like "1002," which have a large number of transactions saved, this can take up to 10 seconds.

+Finally, I have ensured that the creds.json file is included in the .gitignore file and is inaccessible to unauthorized users.

 #### The Full Testing